 The purpose of this award is to equip the learner with the knowledge, skill and competence in the range of medical terminology applicable and relevant specifically to a medical receptionist or secretarial role in a medical practice, clinic and or hospital context.

-This course is scheduled to run 2 evenings a week, Monday and Wednesday, for 10 weeks from 7pm to 10pm
+This course is scheduled to run online 2 evenings a week, Monday and Wednesday, for 12 weeks from 7.00pm to 10.00pm.

 QQI Level 5 Minor Award Certificate in Medical Terminology (5N2428)